gabrielgs/emprend-api/README.md

 Here you will find the index page for the Api and one link to **API DOCS** or navigate to http://localhost:8000/storage/openapi.json on your browser.
 Here are the openapi documentation for api implementation.

 Now to here all is fine.
 Come to code and enjoy!

+### Clean the enviorement

+For clean all the enviorement please stop the docker containers with the next command.

+    docker-compose down

+After stop the containers, this will be removed now please clean the images if you don't need anymore.

+    docker rmi fakereto/docker-phpnginx:latest
+    docker rmi mysql:5.7

+Now you also can delete the repo source.